- We are open Monday-Friday 11-4 pm.

 The Pregnancy Care Centre does not discriminate in the delivery of our community and social services.
 Anyone who comes to the Centre will receive assistance based on their need and our ability to help.
 Every person is welcome here.

-The CVPCC is staffed by employees and volunteers who have received training in providing care and support.
-The support provided here from Grief Recovery Method Specialists is educational and is not professional counselling nor is it intended to be a substitute for professional counseling.
-We offer information, emotional and spiritual support, as well as practical help.
+Disclaimer: The CVPCC is staffed by employees and volunteers who have received training in providing care and support.
+The support provided here from Grief Recovery Method Specialists is educational and is not professional counseling nor is it intended to be a substitute for professional counseling.
+We offer educational information, emotional and spiritual support, as well as practical help.
 We do not provide abortions, please contact a medical professional to make these arrangements.